 I promise you won't miss pancakes when you start a low carb diet.
 Keto pancakes taste GREAT!

 Theoretically, you can make keto pancakes with just eggs and a little cream cheese.
 Unsurprisingly, these taste a little eggy.
 But if you add just a few more ingredients, you've got yourself a winner:

 My personal favourite is cauliflower rice.
 I pulse raw cauliflower florets in the food processor until it has the same size as rice.
 Then I simply microwave it for a few minutes.

 You can also steam cauliflower rice or fry it in a pan.
 I make a big portion weekly and use it in a lot of recipes.
-Check out my Keto Cauliflower Egg Fried Rice, this Low Carb Keto Sushi and my AMAZING Keto Rice Pudding - yes, cauliflower even works in SWEET recipes!
+Check out my Keto Fried Rice, this Keto Sushi and my AMAZING Keto Rice Pudding - yes, cauliflower even works in SWEET recipes!

 More low carb rice substitutes include broccoli rice, cabbage rice and shirataki rice, which is made from konjac just like the pasta.